couchbaselabs/observability/examples/containers/multi/README.md

 - `CB_VERSION`, the Couchbase Server version (tag on DockerHub) to run on all nodes.
 Defaults to enterprise-6.6.3.
 - `NODE_RAM` (in MiB).
 Defaults to 1024, and is used to calculate service quotas for the Data and Index service (the Query service does not have a quota).
 - `LOAD`, a Boolean denoting whether a very light load should be thrown at the cluster using `cbc-pillowfight`, simulating cluster use.
 Defaults to `true`.
+- `DEV`, a Boolean denoting whether to change the Grafana dashboard update time interval to 10 seconds (from every hour).
+NOT to be used in production, for facilitating easier dashboard development only.
+The development changes are reverted upon `make clean`, and should not be committed to the repository.

 ## Stopping the example ##